How can you avoid getting chickenpox?

 So getting vaccinated after contact prevented chickenpox in 55 out of 100 children.
-The vaccinated children who still got chickenpox anyway generally had a milder form than children who were not vaccinated.
+The vaccinated children who still got chickenpox generally had a milder form than children who were not vaccinated.

 Chickenpox vaccinations should not be given during pregnancy.
 If a pregnant woman who has not been vaccinated and isn't immune comes into contact with someone who has chickenpox, she should see a doctor quickly.
 Within four days of contact, special antibodies can be injected to fight the virus.
 This is called “passive immunization.”
-It can stop chickenpox from developing fully, or at least weaken the symptoms.
+It can stop chickenpox from developing fully, or at least lessen the symptoms.
 Passive immunization is also an option for newborns if their mother develops chickenpox a few days before or after giving birth.
-It is done to try to protect the baby from more severe symptoms.
+It is done to try to protect the baby from severe symptoms.

 How can you avoid infection in everyday life?